-- 5.1 The Law Society may from time to time vary the terms of any of the Rules, the Minimum Terms or this Agreement, provided that, except in exceptional circumstances, in each case: - 5.1.1 any such variation shall be effective from the start of the Indemnity Period next following the one in which such variation is notified; - 5.1.2 any such variation shall be notified in writing to each Qualifying Insurer and (if and to the extent that the Law Society considers it appropriate) to Firms, by no later than two months before the date on which it is to come into effect; and - 5.1.3 in the case of any variation to this Agreement, the same variation is made to all agreements with Qualifying Insurers and Run-off Insurers. - 5.2 The Law Society shall, so far as reasonably practicable, present any proposed variation to the Rules, the Minimum Terms or this Agreement to the Liaison Committee for consultation before giving notice of such variation.
+- 5.1 The Law Society may from time to time vary the terms of any of the Rules, the Glossary, the Minimum Terms or this Agreement, provided that, except in exceptional circumstances, in each case: - 5.1.1 save in respect of the Glossary, any such variation shall be effective from the start of the Indemnity Period next following the one in which such variation is notified; The Insurer shall vary the terms of each Policy to give effect to any variation to the Rules, the Glossary and/or the Minimum Terms, such variation to be implemented by the Insurer at the earliest of: - 5.1.2in the case of any variation to the Glossary, the variation may take effect during any Indemnity Period, and in such circumstances, shall apply to any Policy incepting after the date of such variation; - (a) the start of the Policy Period next following the Commencement Date; or - (b) the date of any renewal or replacement of the Policy or any extension to the Policy Period: or - (c) the date falling 12 months after the Commencement Date. - 5.2 5.1.3 any such variation shall beNotwithstanding, clause 5.1.1, the Law Society may, where it considers it necessary, vary the terms of any of the Rules, the Glossary, the Minimum Terms or this Agreement during an Indemnity Period and such variation shall be effective from the date falling 2 months after such variation is notified in writing to each QualifyingParticipating Insurer and (if and to the extent that the Law Society considers it appropriate) to Firms, by no later than two months before the date on which it is to come into effect; and

+5.1.4in the case of any variation to this Agreement, the same variation is made to all agreements with Qualifying Insurers and Run-off Insurers.

+5.3 5.2 The Law Society shall, so far as reasonably practicable, present any proposed variation to the Rules, the Minimum Terms or this Agreement to the Liaison Committee for consultation before giving notice of such variation.